How do we cope with political uncertainty?

 Adopting a Cause.

 Many of us understandably have united around and invested wholly in a particular political campaign.
+(Brexit or Remain.)
 In this case, we are generally going to be extremely reluctant to change our position.
 We may have adopted that particular political cause as a bedrock on which our positions are placed and embedded.
-If we are not careful, we can adopt a kind of uncritical religious belief in our particular group’s particular campaign.
+If we are not careful, we can adopt a kind of uncritical religious belief in our particular tribe’s particular campaign.

 It seems then, it may also be useful to identify, focus on, and scrutinise our core moral and political values in terms of ways we can effectively persuade people they are worth adopting and coming on board with.
 By rigidly sticking with certain political explanations, we are not engaging in arguments.
 There are numerous explanations for the same political trends or situations.
 In order to be effective in terms of having useful and insightful debate and developing new conversations and political principles, we may need some agreement on the way we think, communicate, and behave with each other.